AskRemarkable/theremarkable.org/README.md

 This repository holds the files for Remarkable's landing page.
 The objective of this repository is to give Remarkable an online process.
-The repository will be updated and replaced with new website.
+The repository will be updated and replaced with new website in the near future.